Skip to main content

 Does TRAIGA apply to healthcare AI specifically?

-Can a spreadsheet or manual process satisfy TRAIGA compliance?
+Can a spreadsheet or manual process work for AI governance?

 More questions about TRAIGA compliance?
 Email our compliance team →

-The TRAIGA platform is purpose-built for Texas Responsible AI Governance Act compliance.
-Register your first AI system, run your first risk assessment, and generate your first TRAIGA-compliant disclosure — all in the same session.
+Risk Meridian is purpose-built for AI governance in Texas.
+Register your first AI system, run your first risk review, and generate your first disclosure statement — all in the same session.
 No credit card required.

 Healthcare organizations — see our healthcare AI governance solution